mlitwin/goeuler/docs/arith.md

 func Digits(n int64, b int64) []int64
 ```

-Return the digits of n base b as a slice
+### Return the digits of n base b as a slice

+Deprecated: Use DigitsList

 ## func GCD